 Business practices, vetting and onboarding processes

-Through questions about human rights, ethics, business continuity and environmental practices in our standard Requests for Proposal (RFP) template, we strive to confirm that potential suppliers are operating responsibly.
-We are also implementing processes to help us understand how our existing suppliers are performing against this criterion.
+Through questions about human rights, ethics, business continuity, and environmental practices in our standard Requests for Proposal (RFP) template, we strive to confirm that potential suppliers are operating responsibly.
+We have also implemented processes to help us understand how our existing suppliers are performing against this criterion.

 We require that RFPs for competitive bid include a questionnaire on environmental practices, and we weight sustainability factors when making procurement decisions or based on local scoring requirements.
-Since the end of fiscal 2016, our geographic Procurement teams have included environmental, social and governance performance of prospective suppliers as a weighted factor for purchasing decisions in the categories with the largest sustainability impact (IT and telecom, travel and mobility, and workplace and facilities).
+Our geographic Procurement Plus Teams have included environmental, social, and governance performance of prospective suppliers as a weighted factor for purchasing decisions in the categories with the largest sustainability impact (IT & Telecom, Travel & Mobility, Workplace & Facilities).

-We continue to require extensive, robust internal approvals before we engage with vendors.
-As part of our Global Procurement Risk Management Program, in fiscal 2015, we created our Procurement Risk Management Centre of Excellence to ensure that all required controls are correctly embedded into our operational processes and to provide guidance and support to Procurement teams executing risk management controls.
-Our global training program reaches all Procurement team members on business intermediary vetting, anti-competition and information security.
+We continue to require extensive, robust internal approvals before we engage with suppliers.
+As part of our Global Procurement Risk Management Program, we have a Center Excellence to ensure that all required controls are correctly embedded into our operational processes and to provide guidance and support to Procurement Plus Teams executing risk management controls.
+Our global training program reaches all Procurement Plus Team members on business intermediary vetting, anti-competition, and information security.

-All subcontractors and other supplier personnel who need an Accenture e-mail address and identity (ID) credentials must also complete compliance training on information security, data privacy and ethics (except where restricted due to local laws).
-As part of our ongoing drive to simplify business operations, in fiscal 2015, we established a global capability to improve contractor onboard and exit controls, and in early fiscal 2016, we expanded the Ethics & Compliance training requirements for contractors.
+All subcontractors and other supplier personnel who need an Accenture e-mail address and identity (ID) credentials must also complete compliance training on information security, data privacy, and ethics (except where restricted due to local laws).
+As part of our ongoing drive to simplify business operations, we have a global capability to improve contractor onboard and exit controls, and have expanded the Ethics & Compliance training requirements for contractors.